 The basic approach is a good choice if:

 The way your institution documents faculty qualifications will depend on the level of detail needed to satisfy accreditors and other stakeholders.
-We’re here to help.
-Contact us today for free a credentialing consultation.
+Contact us today so we can discuss your credentialing needs.

 The Classification of Instructional Programs (CIP) provides a taxonomic scheme that supports the accurate tracking and reporting of fields of study and program completions activity.
 CIP was originally developed by the U.S. Department of Education’s National Center for Education Statistics in 1980.
 For example, “Anatomy” has the six digit code of 26.0403, which places it in “Cell/Cellular Biology and Anatomical Sciences (26.04) and “Biological and Biomedical Sciences” (two-digit CIP 26).